Finite-time blow-up prevention by logistic source in parabolic-elliptic chemotaxis models with singular sensitivity in any dimensional setting: Abstract

 \section{Abstract}

-In recent years, it has been drawn a lot of attention to the question of whether logistic kinetics is sufficient to enforce the global existence of classical solutions or to prevent finite-time blow-up in various chemotaxis models.
+{In recent years, {a lot of attention has been drawn} to the question of whether logistic kinetics is sufficient to enforce the global existence of classical solutions or to prevent finite-time blow-up in various chemotaxis models.
 However, for several important chemotaxis models, only in the space two dimensional setting, it has been shown that logistic kinetics is sufficient to enforce the global existence of classical solutions (see \cite{FuWiYo1} and \cite{TeWi1}).
-The current paper is to give a confirmed answer to the above question for the following parabolic-elliptic chemotaxis system with singular sensitivity and logistic source in any space dimensional setting,
+The current paper is to study the above question for the following parabolic-elliptic chemotaxis system with singular sensitivity and logistic source in any space dimensional setting,